botpress/botpress/README.md

 To create a basic Hello Human bot in 3 minutes, please read the [Getting Started](https://docs.botpress.io/getting-started/).

-For learn all concepts of Botpress, please read our [Documentation](https://docs.botpress.io/)
+For learn all about Botpress, please read our full [Documentation](https://docs.botpress.io/)

 ## Documentation